Follow TV Tropes

 • Fake Ultimate Hero: While he never outright said he was a wartime hero, his ramblings gave off that impression.
 When he finally admits he was just the mascot, he insists that it should have been obvious, since no one would employ chickens as pilots.

 • Foil: To Rocky.
 Rocky is charismatic and friendly to the chickens, thus earning their admiration in turn, while Fowler is often ignored or found to be irritating to talk to due to his grumpy attitude in general as well as his constant stories about his "old days" in the RAF.
 However, Rocky is also shown to be dishonest and cowardly in his worst moments, as he ditches the pen and leaves the chickens to their fate on the day he demonstrates his ability to fly, too ashamed to admit to everyone that he could never truly fly.
-Meanwhile, Fowler never once lies about his status in the RAF, being a mascot chicken and not an actual flier, and does step up to the challenge instead of backing out when Ginger and Bunty motivates him to fly the crane to finally escape.
+Meanwhile, Fowler never once lies about his status in the RAF, being a mascot chicken and not an actual flier, and does step up to the challenge instead of backing out when Ginger and Bunty motivate him to fly the crate to finally escape.

 • Grumpy Old Man: His attitude towards everyone, but mostly towards Rocky, whom he threatens at one point to court martial.
 Of course, real roosters get along very poorly with each other, often killing each other if forced to coexist.